Want to improve your eating habits this year? Why not try these Ayurvedic vegan recipes? We have them for every dosha!

 3. Asparagus Risotto

-A perfect risotto is both light and creamy, and this vegan recipe does not disappoint.
+A perfect risotto is both light and creamy, and this is one of those vegan Ayurvedic recipes does not disappoint.
 It’s healthy with an abundance of light, refreshing flavours and kept super simple with only rice, asparagus, garden peas and staple herbs.
 Simple yet wholesome and tasty!

 Get the recipe here.